Academic Advising

 - Soliciting or using a proxy test-taker or acting in that capacity.

-Helping or Hindering Others
+Hindering Others

 Students may not tamper with, damage, or otherwise hinder the work of others to complete their assignments successfully.

-Students may not submit or present a falsified excuse for an absence from course activities either directly or through another source.
+Students may not submit or present a falsified excuse for an absence from course activities, either directly or through another source.

 Students may not falsify research data or results.
 They may not invent bibliographical entries for research papers, websites, or handouts.
 They may not falsify information about the date of submission for any coursework.